sneivandt/dotfiles/README.md

 ## Configure

-Files listed in *.symlinksignore* will be ignored.
+Files listed in *symlinksignore* will be ignored.

 ## Docker